richmans/mark423_player/README.md

 ## Mark423 player
 This is a javascript based player that reads podcasts and presents them as a list.
-It uses jPlayer to do the playout

 ## Embed
 Embedding the player works like this: